Are your van tyres in roadworthy condition?

 While 1.6mm may not seem like a lot, it’s worth remembering that this is the very minimum allowed by law.
 Tyre safety experts in fact believe that tread depth should not drop below 3mm, so once you’re past this limit, investing in new tyres is advised.

 More often than not, modern tyres feature tread wear indicators to alert you when you’re close to needing replacement.
 For those without such indicators, however, there is a simple and well-known means of checking your tread: the 20p test.
 Simply insert a 20p coin into the tread grooves of your tyre and, if you cannot see the outer band of the coin, your tyres are above the legal limit.

 Checking the pressure of your tyres is another legal requirement for motorists, and one that needs no expertise to conduct.
 Petrol stations offer pressure gauges that enable you to measure the level of your tyres, or you can invest in one of your own for home use.
 Regardless, you should aim to check tyre pressure when the tyres are cold, as this will give the most accurate reading.

 There is no one recommended tyre pressure that suits all vehicles, so you should refer to either the vehicle’s handbook or the sticker inside the driver’s door for guidance on the ideal pressure of your tyres.
 Once determined, you can simply return to the necessary limit and take to the roads knowing you’re legally meeting the necessary requirements.

-At Vanwise in Harlow, Maidstone, and Dunstable, we aim to ensure each and every used van we sell is of the highest quality and exceeds roadworthy condition.
+At Vanwise in Harlow and Maidstone, we aim to ensure each and every used van we sell is of the highest quality and exceeds roadworthy condition.
 We also provide aftersales care and business contract hire finance to guarantee the best value for money when you buy a used van from our dealerships.
 Contact us today for more details.